bgbaroo/express-demo/ORM.md

 ## SQL migration

 After we defined our data models and database connection, we still can't just jump right back to coding.

 We still need to prepare the database, i.e. defining SQL tables with exactly the same fields and relations as with our Prisma Schema data models.

 But this is difficult - you might define invalid tables, with broken relations, etc.
 The best way to do this is to let Prisma do it for you.

-With Prisma, `npx prisma migrate` performs database operations that match with our Prisma data models.
+With Prisma, `npx prisma migrate` performs database operations that reshape the database to match with our Prisma data models.

 There're 2 flavors for Prisma migration - (1) development and (2) production.